-This research aims to measure the impact of applying income taxes standard (24) on tax avoidance practices in multinational companies.
-To this end, the researcher relied on a sample of 13 multinational companies listed on the Egyptian Stock Exchange during the period from 2016 to 2022.
+The aim of this study is to measure the impact of applying Income Taxes Standard (24) on tax avoidance practices in multinational companies.
+The researchers relied on a sample consisting of 13 multinational companies listed on the Egyptian Stock Exchange during the period from 2016 to 2022.
+To achieve this, the researchers relied on a sample of 13 multinational companies listed on the Egyptian Stock Exchange during the period from 2016 to 2022.
 The data were analyzed using descriptive statistics, Pearson Correlation Matrix, Ordinary Least Square, and Panel-correlated Standard Errors.
-The results revealed a significant relationship between applying income taxes standard (24) and tax avoidance practices in multinational companies.
-The data indicate that an increased level of tax disclosure is associated with an improvement in the effective tax rate, enhancing tax transparency in these companies.
-However, the analysis also shows a turning point where excessive tax disclosure to be considered.
-These results highlight the importance of a balanced application of the tax standard in multinational corporations to enhance tax efficiency and reduce tax avoidance practices, emphasizing the need for well-thought-out tax strategies that contribute to achieving tax compliance and transparency.
+The results revealed a positive relationship between applying income taxes standard (24) and tax avoidance practices in multinational companies.
+The results indicate that increasing the level of tax disclosure is associated with improving the effective tax rate, thereby enhancing tax transparency in these companies.
+However, the analysis also showed that there is a turning point at which excessive increase in tax disclosure negatively affects tax effectiveness, indicating the existence of an optimal level of disclosure that must be considered.
+These results highlight the importance of balanced implementation of taxes standard in multinational companies to enhance tax efficiency and mitigate tax avoidance practices, demonstrating the need for well-thought-out tax strategies that contribute to achieving tax compliance and transparency.